SivaKumar32521/TO-DO-APP/README.md

 ## Guide

 - ##### First
   - Enter the task needs to be done.
-(After Entering you can see the task in the to do list).
+(After entering you can see the task in the to do list).

 - ##### Second
   - Click 🚀 button available in the to do list to shift that task in to the ongoing list.